GoogleCloudPlatform/lustre-csi-driver/README.md

 The Google Cloud Managed Lustre Container Storage Interface (CSI) Plugin.

 > WARNING: Manual deployment of the driver is intended for test environments only.
 DO NOT use it in production clusters.
-Instead, customers should rely on GKE to automatically deploy and manage the CSI driver as an add-on feature, which will be available in Q2 2025.
+Instead, customers should rely on GKE to automatically deploy and manage the CSI driver as an add-on feature.
+For more information, please refer to the [GKE-managed Lustre CSI driver documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/lustre-csi-driver).

+> DISCLAIMER: Manual deployment of the driver to your cluster is not officially supported by Google.

 ## Project Overview